chosm7489/devconnector_2.0/README.md

 # Description

-This repository is to demonstarte my dev ops skill by deploying full stack web application from Udemy course provided from Brad Traversy.
+This repository is a showcase to demonstarte my dev ops skill by deploying full stack web application from Udemy course provided from Brad Traversy.

 **Depolyment Process **
 1. Make docker image locally